-Prior to the Closing, Apexigen entered into a confirmatory employment letter with Dr. Hsu, Apexigen's Chief Medical Officer.
+On June 24, 2022, Apexigen entered into a confirmatory employment letter with Dr. Hsu, Apexigen's Chief Medical Officer.
 The confirmatory employment letter has no specific term and provides that Dr. Hsu is an at-will employee.
-Dr. Hsu's 2022 annual base salary is \$506,667 and Apexigen may provide Dr. Hsu a discretionary year-end performance-based bonus with a 2022 bonus target of 40% of his annual base salary.
-Dr. Hsu's performance and Apexigen's performance are primary considerations in determining any such year-end bonus, which is subject to his continuous employment through the bonus payment date.
+Dr. Hsu's annual base salary is \$506,667 and his annual target bonus is 40% of his annual base salary.
+Dr. Hsu's performance and Apexigen's performance are primary considerations in determining any such annual bonus, which is subject to his continuous employment through the bonus payment date.